'Be Prepared’: Several Hospitalized With Frostbite Over Weekend In Twin Cities

 Medical professionals recommend anyone who has lost feeling in their toes or fingers due to the cold to get to a warm area immediately.
 When there, they advise to soak the area in warm water — not hot — to avoid burns.

-While for many, Sunday became a day to enjoy the indoors instead of the outdoors, others say the cold is part of the true experience of living in Minnesota.MORE NEWS: Dozens Of Flights At MSP Canceled As New Year's Travelers Head Home
+While for many, Sunday became a day to enjoy the indoors instead of the outdoors, others say the cold is part of the true experience of living in Minnesota.MORE NEWS: Travel Woes Continue With More Flights Canceled, Delayed At MSP Airport Monday

 “It’s just like the texture of life,” said Michael Burgdorf.
 “We get to experience life like minus whatever today it is, 20 something, 30 something, and we get to experience life above 100 degrees.
 And that’s something pretty cool that, you know, not a whole lot of people around the world can say.”